dy/sprae/readme.md

 > light reactive hydration for DOM tree

-_Sprae_ is open & minimalistic progressive enhancement framework using _preact-signals_ reactivity.<br/>
+_Sprae_ is open & minimalistic progressive enhancement framework.<br/>
-Perfect for small websites, static pages, prototypes, or SSR.<br/>
+Good for small websites, static pages, prototypes, or SSR.<br/>
-A light and fast alternative to _alpine_ or _petite-vue_.
+Based on _preact-signals_, a light and fast alternative to _alpine_ or _petite-vue_.

 ## Usage